JOIN THE #MISSION100MOVEMENT

 Most of the families in the communities we serve are living in extreme poverty and with the high cost of education, many families can’t well provide for the education of their children.
-Because of the high level of illiteracy, even among the adults, the rural communities’ understanding of the importance of education and family planning is limited and as a result, it is the innocent children who suffer.
-The majority of the children stay home helping their families with farm and other domestic works and never finding opportunities to attend school.
-Due to absence of even an early childhood learning center, majority of the children stay home till they are about 7 or even 10 years; that’s when they are allowed to go and attend elementary school at level one and in many instances, many even don’t make it due to lack of financing from their families.
+Because of the high level of illiteracy, even among the adults, the rural communities' understanding of the importance of education and family planning is limited and as a result, it is the innocent children who suffer.
+The majority of the children stay home helping their families with farms and other domestic works and never finding opportunities to attend school.
+Due to the absence of even an early childhood learning center, the majority of the children stay home till they are about 7 or even 10 years; that’s when they are allowed to go and attend elementary school at level one and in many instances, many even don’t make it due to lack of financing from their families.

-On top of providing educational opportunities to the vulnerable children/girls, Edu Child Foundation Uganda, through ECP, engages the children in character development and servant leadership skills training program aimed at empowering them to stand out as fearless positive catalysts of community transformation.
+On top of providing educational opportunities to vulnerable children/girls, Edu Child Foundation Uganda, through ECP, engages the children in character development and servant leadership skills training program aimed at empowering them to stand out as fearless positive catalysts of community transformation.
 The ECP also engages the children in regular debates and academic reviews to monitor their progress as well as involving the general local communities served through community dialogues to advocate for the need for empowerment of the girl child, challenging the rigid cultural and other bottlenecks that prohibit girls from going to school.

 We are also committed to the welfare of all orphans and vulnerable children under our care, and seek to ensure that their rights are respected, protected, and realized at home, in schools, and in the communities, they live in.
 To this end, we consider it our mandate to ensure that:

 # - All vulnerable children in the communities we serve are able to access quality education;

 # - Girls and boys, including those with disabilities or other vulnerable groups, are safe from all forms of neglect and abuse